image

 The Starting Point: Same Same, But Different

-Both hikes kick off at our Kennecott Office, where you’ll meet your guide and get fitted for crampons (think tire chains, but for your feet).
+Both the half-day and full-day hikes kick off at our Kennecott Office, where you’ll meet your guide and get fitted for crampons (like microspikes, but burlier).
 After that, we’ll hit the trail!
-The Root Glacier Trail starts just outside of Kennecott, leading you on a scenic 2.5-mile hike to the glacier’s edge.
-The trail is moderate, with about 200 feet of elevation gain and loss.
-While most of the hike is relatively gentle, there are a couple of short sections that get steep as you approach the ice.
+The Root Glacier Trail starts just outside of Kennecott, leading you on a scenic 2-mile hike to the glacier’s edge.
 Along the way, you’ll pass a beautiful waterfall and enjoy sweeping views of the surrounding mountains.
-No matter which hike you choose, everyone takes the same trail to and from the glacier, so you’ll all get to experience this stunning approach.
+The trail is moderate but uneven, featuring roots, rocks, and occasional puddles or mud.
+While most of the trail is relatively gentle, there are a few sections that get steep as you approach the ice.
+All in all, you’ll gain and lose about 300 feet of elevation, most of it happening in the last 1/2 mile, closest to the glacier.

 Now, here’s where the paths diverge—literally.